Key Takeaways:

 Like it or not, eQMS software validation is not a “set it and forget it” operation.
 As Olivia stresses, “It’s the regulated company’s responsibility to establish and continue to monitor their own requirements.”

-This works two ways: On one hand, if your own requirements change, you’ll need to retest them against the system’s capabilities to make sure your eQMS is still compatible.
+Revalidation works in two ways: On one hand, if your own requirements change, you’ll need to retest them against the system’s capabilities to ensure your eQMS is still compatible.

 On the other hand, if the vendor updates their software, it’s the Quality team’s responsibility to read and understand the release notes, and take a risk-based approach to discover what effect, if any, the release has on their current operation.
 If any impact is determined, the company will have to repeat the testing process on all affected requirements.
 It’s the only way to confirm that the system continues to meet the requirements that were determined in the URS.